 All students, faculty, staff, and visitors to the college are responsible for maintaining the academic integrity of the program.
 All work assigned, or completed, should represent the student's own work.
 References and other sources of information included in any assignment or completed work should be cited to avoid unintentional plagiarism and unlawful conduct associated with copyrighted materials.
 Plagiarism and unlawful copyright violations constitute a breach of the expected student conduct.
-All information or documents relating to the program (tests, quizzes, syllabi, class outlines, schedules, and/or any other program or clinic related forms) are the sole property of Careers Unlimited and the Utah College of Dental Hygiene (UCDH).
+All information or documents relating to the program (tests, quizzes, syllabi, class outlines, schedules, and/or any other program or clinic related forms) are the sole property of UCDH.
 These materials are copyrighted and may not be sold, duplicated, copied, reproduced, distributed, or electronically transferred without violating the copyright laws of the United States and the UCDH student code of conduct.
 Any attempt to do so by any student, faculty, staff, and/or visitor will be a violation of college policy and applicable local State and Federal laws and may be subject to prosecution to the full extent allowable under the law.